All Hemispheric Institute Digital Video Library See complete cataloging information for this video

 Notes

-Summary: Susana Cook (www.susanacook.com) is a New York-based Argentinean theater and performance artist.
+Susana Cook (www.susanacook.com) is a New York-based Argentinean theater and performance artist.
 Mainly directed to queer and Latino communities in New York City, Cook's work also encompasses a heated response to broader State policies that oppress communities defined in the intersection of race, gender, and class.
 In her shows, Cook parodies discourses of power, drawing attention to the close ties between the state, religious and political conservatism, and the military.
 Cook's plays usually feature all-women casts that defy the normative performance of gender, race, and sexuality.
 'Homerun' is a monologue about God and homeruns that Susana Cook performs playing a guitar.
 The solo piece was inspired by a commentary by a famous baseball player that Susana saw on TV, in which the player presented homeruns as 'a God-giving thing.'
 In the monologue, Susana humorously locates this 'gift' in inadequate contexts like Argentina, where baseball is not a popular sport like in the United States; and she also imagines a female protagonist who, despite her talent, would not make it to the major league because of her gender.
 'Homerun' was part of 'Rivers of Honey, Women's of Color Cabaret, ' held at WOW Theatre Café in New York City.
+Hemispheric Institute of Performance and Politics

 Accessibility